ericholscher/ericholscher.com/site/blog/drafts/write-the-docs-2014.rst

 Sponsors
 --------

-We are now accepting sponsorship inquiries for the conferences.
+We are now accepting sponsors for the conferences.
 Please `email us`_ for more information about sponsorship.

 If you sponsor both conferences,